The ancestors of the bearers of the Wridgeway family name are thought have lived in ancient Anglo-Saxon England

 Early Notables of the Wridgeway family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Wridgeway Notables in all our PDF Extended History products and printed products wherever possible.
+Plantation.
+He was son and heir of Thomas Ridgeway of Tor Mohun, Devon.
+He was born either at Torwood or at Tor Abbey and was appointed collector of customs at...
+Another 71 words (5 lines of text) are included under the topic Early Wridgeway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wridgeway family to Ireland